arthomnix/KerbalDev-SpaceWarp.Template/README.md

+# Important
+This is a fork that is integrated into the KerbalDev Rider plugin.
+If you use Rider, [download KerbalDev](https://github.com/arthomnix/KerbalDev/releases/latest).
+If you use Visual Studio or dotnet cli, download the [original template](https://github.com/jan-bures/SpaceWarp.Template).

-﻿# SpaceWarp Template for .NET
+# SpaceWarp Template for .NET
 This project serves as a SpaceWarp mod project template for the .NET CLI and Visual Studio.

 ## Requirements